Considering the deepest questions about human nature and society

-Imagined by TSE Chairman and Nobel laureate Jean Tirole five years ago, the Institute for Advanced Study in Toulouse (IAST) was created in 2011 thanks to support from the French government.
+Imagined by TSE Chairman and Nobel laureate Jean Tirole seven years ago, the Institute for Advanced Study in Toulouse (IAST) was created in 2011 thanks to support from the French government.

 In 2010, as part of its €57bn.
 Investments for the Future program prominently dedicated to research and higher education, the French government launched an ambitious and extensive tender for applications to select the most promising research clusters and units, the laboratories of excellence (LABEX = laboratoires d’excellence).
 The tender resulted in the award of 171 multi-year LABEX across all disciplines, selected by an international selection jury.
 IAST received one of the largest LABEX grants: LABEX IAST was awarded in 2011 with a 25 M€ funding commitment over 9 years, the third largest among the 100 grants in the first wave of LABEX grants.

-The long-term recruitment of IAST, fully financed by LABEX IAST, is based on senior chairs (currently three), four tenure-track positions, six visiting fellowships, and numerous 3-year post-doctoral research fellowships (currently 20, rising to 23 in 2017).
+The long-term recruitment of IAST, fully financed by LABEX IAST, is based on senior chairs (currently three), four tenure-track positions, six visiting fellowships, and numerous 3-year post-doctoral research fellowships.
 Another 20-25 researchers, who are either TSE economists or belong to research units in other disciplines in Toulouse, are active in IAST.
 Thus, IAST can be assured of on a research faculty of about 55 active, Toulouse-based members, of which 45 are resident members located on IAST and TSE premises, as well as many regular long-term visitors.